guyzmo/flask-presst/docs/resource_actions.rst

 .. note::

-    When returning a large number of items from a specific resource directly from an `SQLAlchemy` query, it is best to use :meth:`PresstResource.marshal_item_list`, as this marshaling function will paginate the result while :class:`fields.ToMany` does not.
+    When returning a large number of items from a specific resource directly from an `SQLAlchemy` query, it is best to use :meth:`Resource.marshal_item_list`, as this marshaling function will paginate the result while :class:`fields.ToMany` does not.